Frank Dobson (American football)

-Frank Mills Dobson (January 10, 1885 – December 1, 1956) was an American football, basketball, and baseball coach.
-He served as the head football coach at the University of Georgia (1909, with James Coulter), Clemson University (1910–1912), the University of Richmond (1913–1917, 1919–1933), the University of South Carolina (1918), the University of Maryland (1936–1939), and The Apprentice School (1940–1948), compiling a career record of 137–142–24.
+Frank Mills Dobson (January 10, 1885 – December 1, 1956) was an American college football, college basketball, college baseball, and track and field coach and athletics administrator.
+He served as the head football coach at the University of Georgia (1909, with Joseph Coulter), Clemson University (1910–1912), the University of Richmond (1913–1917, 1919–1933), the University of South Carolina (1918), the University of Maryland (1936–1939), and The Apprentice School (1940–1948), compiling a career college football head coaching record of 136–142–24.
 Dobson was also the head basketball coach at Clemson (1911–1913) and Richmond (1912–1917, 1919–1933) and the head baseball coach at Clemson (1911–1913) and Richmond (1915–1933).

+Early life and education

+Born in Philadelphia, Dobson attended the Lawrenceville School in Lawrenceville, New Jersey and Peddie Institute–now known as Peddie School—a Hightstown, New Jersey.
+At Peddie, he played halfback on the football team, forward on the basketball team, and second base on the baseball team.
+He also ran the quarter-mile for the track team.

 Coaching career

-Georgia Tech and Georgia
+Rose Polytechnic and Georgia Tech

-A native of Roanoke, Virginia, Dobson was an assistant under legendary Georgia Tech head coach John Heisman.
+Dobson began his coaching career as a part-time assistant football coach at Rose Polytechnic Institute—now known as Rose–Hulman Institute of Technology—in Terre Haute, Indiana.
+In 1908, he joined the coaching staff at Georgia Tech under John Heisman.
+Dobson had charge of Georgia Tech's freshman football team in the fall of 1908.

+Georgia

-In 1909, Dobson moved to Georgia Tech's arch-rival, Georgia.
-There, the new head coach, James Coulter, had no prior coaching experience.
-Dobson was hired as a co-coach and added new trick plays in an attempt to energize the offense.
-Still the team finished with a record of 2–4–2.
+In the spring of 1909, Dobson was appointed athletic instructor and coach at the University School for Boys in Stone Mountain, Georgia.
+He coached the school's football team that fall.
+In November 1909, Dobson was brought in by the University of Georgia to assist Joseph Colter in coaching the 1909 Georgia Bulldogs football team.
+Dobson added new trick plays in an attempt to energize the offense.
+Still the team finished with a record of 1–4–2.
+Georgia credits Colter and Dobson as co-coaches for the 1909 season.

 Clemson

-Dobson moved on to Clemson University for the 1910 season, where he coached not only football, but also basketball and baseball.
+Dobson moved on to Clemson University in 1910, where he coached not only football, but also basketball and baseball.
 His overall record with the Clemson football team was 11–12–1.